hl-mrGoose/D3DPico/README.md

 # D3DPico ⌨️
 Custom Payload scripts that turn your Rubber ducky into Merciless Weapons of Havoc!

-// Our scripts our designed to have a version for both Windows and MacOS //
+// Our scripts are designed and coded to have a version for both Windows and MacOS //

 # Features:
 .
 Reverse Shell Payloads